Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 \subsection{Fermionic Dark-matter Direct Detection}

-We now give a brief summary of the DM-nucleon scattering cross section result in the minimal scotogenic model.
+We now give a brief summary of the DM-nucleon scattering cross section in the minimal scotogenic model.
 As already mentioned this scattering process appears only at the one-loop level~\cite{Schmidt:2012yg,Ibarra:2016dlb}, as seen in Fig.~\ref{fig:feyn_loop_DD}, which shows the relevant Feynman diagrams for DM-matter-nucleon-scattering in the simplest scotogenic setup.

 For tiny values of $\lambda_{3,4}$ the trilinear couplings between the Higgs boson and the dark scalars becomes negligible.
 In this case DM-nucleon coupling is dominated by gauge boson exchange.
-The contribution of the $Z$-boson leads to the spin-dependent scattering cross-section per nucleon~\cite{Jungman:1995df} given as
+The contribution of the $Z$-boson leads to the spin-dependent scattering cross-section per nucleon similar to supersymmetric dark matter~\cite{Jungman:1995df}, i.e.

 where, $m_N$ and $J_N$ are the mass and total angular momentum of the nucleon.
 The parameter $\zeta_N$ is expressed as: $\zeta_N=\sum_{q=u,d,s} \Delta_q^N \zeta_q$ with $\Delta_u^N=0.842$, $\Delta_d^N=-0.427$ and $\Delta_s^N=-0.085$~\cite{HERMES:2006jyl} where $\zeta_q$ reads~\cite{Ibarra:2016dlb}